The current stable HTTP API is reachable under /api/v1

 Invalid requests that reach the API handlers return a JSON error object and one of the following HTTP response codes:

-• 400 Bad Request when parameters are missing or incorrect.
+when parameters are missing or incorrect.422 Unprocessable Entity

-Other non-2xx codes may be returned for errors occurring before the API endpoint is reached.
+codes may be returned for errors occurring before the API

 An array of warnings may be returned if there are errors that do not inhibit the request execution.
+An additional array of info-level annotations may be returned for potential query issues that may or may not be false positives.
 All of the data that was successfully collected will be returned in the data field.

 The JSON response envelope format is as follows: